gregtillbrook/parcel-plugin-bundle-visualiser/README.md

  - Time taken to bundle.
 Not sure this is very useful - parcel bundles in parallel so actual total times will be much lower than the simple sums shown here.

 # Release Notes
- - 0.2 Initial POC
+ - 1.0.2 Removed '--visualise' cli arg until until bug #6 i resolved
+ - 1.0.1 Minor readme tweaks
+ - 1.0 Required the passing of arg '--visualise' to parcel build command so that user can dictate when report is generated.
+Hence incremented major npm version as this is a breaking api change.
  - 0.8 Added onhover toolip showing stats (I dont expect these reports to be viewed on touch devices - if thats incorrect then let me know).
 Also added gzip size estimate for bundles.
- - 1.0 Required the passing of arg '--visualise' to parcel build command so that user can dictate when report is generated.
-Hence incremented major npm version as this is a breaking api change.
- - 1.0.1 Minor readme tweaks
+ - 0.2 Initial POC

 # Credits
  - [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer/) - This plugin takes heavy inspiration from it and wouldnt exist without it.